Lindt8/Lindt8.github.io/_pages/professional-code-projects.md

 [<u>PHITS Tools</u>](https://github.com/Lindt8/PHITS-Tools)
 ======
 ### PHITS output parser/processor and toolkit
-This is a simple Python module containing a collection of functions which serve to automatically process tally output from the [PHITS](https://phits.jaea.go.jp/) general purpose Monte Carlo particle transport code, seeking to be a (nearly) universal tally output parser/processor for both PHITS standard tally output and its tally "dump" output files. (*under ongoing development*)
+This is a simple Python module containing a collection of functions which serve to automatically process tally output from the [<font color="#709E4A">PHITS</font>](https://phits.jaea.go.jp/) general purpose Monte Carlo particle transport code, seeking to be a (nearly) universal tally output parser/processor for both PHITS standard tally output and its tally "dump" output files. (*under ongoing development*)

 [<font color="#709E4A">[Documentation]</font>](https://lindt8.github.io/PHITS-Tools/)